-Due to go into production early in 2020, the rugged 4x4 was testing in North America earlier this month.
-Engineers are said to be subjecting the Toyota Land Cruiser rival to "rigorous test extremes", including temperatures as low as minus 40deg Celcius and as high as 48 deg, as well as at altitudes up to 13,000ft.
+Due to go into production early in 2020, the rugged 4x4 was also previously spotted testing in North America.
+Engineers were said to be subjecting the Toyota Land Cruiser rival to "rigorous test extremes", including temperatures as low as minus 40deg Celcius and as high as 48 deg, as well as at altitudes up to 13,000ft.

-The first sighting of Land Rover's reborn icon with more production ready bodywork came from official 'spyshots' of the five-door '110' variant, and soon after our snapper caught the short-wheelbase three-door '90' model testing in disguise.
+The first official 'spyshots' of the five-door '110' variant were followed last year by shots of the short-wheelbase three-door '90' model testing in disguise.
 An even longer-wheelbase '130' version is rumoured, too.

-Recently, a prototype also hit the roads with a rear-mounted spare wheel for the first time.
+A prototype has also been seen displaying a rear-mounted spare wheel.
 It's not clear yet if that's a feature that will make production, but it's likely given the car's off-road focus and the styling link to the old model.

 “These are what we call Pilot build cars and testing will increase on public roads from now,” said Bräutigam.
 “The first four cars are ready, and now the line is running you can expect the number of test cars to grow exponentially.